-The change in contingent consideration resulted in expense of \$0.3 million in 2020 compared to a net benefit of \$16.2 million in 2019, which included a \$17.1 million reduction in the fair value of the contingent consideration liability for Angelic Bakehouse, Inc. ("Angelic") as a result of our 2019 fair value measurements.
+The change in contingent consideration resulted in a benefit of \$5.7 million in 2021 compared to expense of \$0.3 million in 2020.
+The 2021 benefit included a reduction in the fair value of the contingent consideration liability for Bantam as a result of our 2021 fair value measurements.
+As the fair value adjustment resulted from the impact of a SKU rationalization by a Foodservice customer, the entire adjustment related to Bantam's contingent consideration was reflected within the Foodservice segment.
 See further discussion in Note 3 to the consolidated financial statements.
-Given the nature of Angelic's sales and historical accounting treatment, the entire adjustment related to Angelic's contingent consideration was recorded within the Retail segment.